 In an ESN (2016) survey of 97 managers, commissioners and researchers in public social services across 27 European countries, 73% of respondents identified poor wages as a major challenge in recruiting staff.
-Similarly, in the UK learning disability social care sector (Hft, 2018), 80% of employers cited low wages as the biggest barrier to recruiting and retaining staff, and 76% listed "Better paid careers in other sector(s)" as one of the top three reasons given by employees for leaving.
-Moreover, a study of home care in the US by Barnow et al. (2013, p.155) revealed that low pay and benefits "tempered the enthusiasm of even the most highly motivated to enter and stay in the field of home health care", noting that workers would often depart for other low-paying sectors with "less stress, regular hours, and lower levels of commuting".
+Similarly, in the UK learning disability a study of home care in the US by Barnow et al. (2013, p.155) revealed that low pay and benefits "tempered the enthusiasm of even the most highly motivated to enter and stay in the field of home health care", noting that workers would often depart for other low-paying sectors with "less stress, regular hours, and lower levels of commuting".